 Banff National Park is about 130 kilometers west of Calgary, and it’s the most visited of the natural Alberta attractions.
 Regarded by many as the most impressive national park in Canada, Banff National Park boasts jaw dropping mountain scenery, ski resorts, gorgeous lakes, and the tourist town of Banff itself.
 In addition to the natural beauty and ski resorts of the area, it also teems with grizzlies, black bears, wolves, caribou, and elk.
 Most all of these are frequently seen along the park’s main highway.

-Banff National Park is one of the best Alberta attractions for nature lovers.
+In fact, Banff National Park is one of the best Alberta attractions for nature lovers.
 Its main summer draw is hiking either the front country or back country trails.
 If you’re not interested in taking in the beauty by foot, you can stop at many roadside lookouts for impressive views of the mountains, lakes, and glaciers.

 2. Calgary Stampede